MarcoMuellner/domaindrivenjs/docs/guide/core/domain-events.md

 ## Working with Aggregates and Events

-Domainify provides a seamless integration between aggregates and domain events:
+DomainDrivenJS provides a seamless integration between aggregates and domain events:

 ### Emitting Events